Media Literacy in Libraries

 - It is designed for individual participation; each individual must register.

-Visit BigBlueButton's detailed requirements page for in-depth information.
+Visit BigBlueButton's detailed minimum requirements page.

 This course consists of one 2-hour session.